ddsteed/Build_LLM_From_Scratch/README.md

 and

-all Python coes are converted to wolfram codes by Hao Feng.
+all Python codes are converted to wolfram codes by Hao Feng.